tasmota/Berry_playground/modules/googleapis/examples/README.md

 #### [gdrivepics.be](./gdrivepics.be)

 Grab pictures from a prototype modified webcam driver, and save them to Google Drive.
-Uses bytes referencing native memory in Tas to grab image files as jpeg, and writed them to a subfolder of the shared folder in google drive.
+Uses bytes referencing native memory in Tas to grab image files as jpeg, and write them to a subfolder of the shared folder in google drive.

 Very prototype; may soon be updated to be a timelpase capture and  motion sensing capture in one.